Coachella Hacked: Large Data Breach Could Affect Thousands Of Users

 The hackers may not do much with the information they obtained.
 The personal information that is stolen is not any different than the information that marketing list companies sell and trade amongst each other.
 This information is only valuable to other festival promoters and concert organizers, but purchasing the information and using it for marketing purposes is illegal.

 According to Vice, a hacker using the handle @berkut from the dark website Tochka is taking credit for the Coachella hack.
 He wanted to sell the information from the database for $300.
 He attempted the hack using a Tor browser.
 Though he no longer sells the Coachella information, he was caught trying to sell other stolen data from an e-commerce site based out of Mumbai, India.
-He was also caught using a stolen information from policeone.com, a news and message board for law enforcement officials.
+He was also caught using stolen information from policeone.com, a news and message board for law enforcement officials.

 #Beyonce, pregnant with twins, will not perform at #Coachellahttps://t.co/oRFoNlkA7g